gloriading/move/README.md

 * [ to-do ]------------------------------------------------------

 - click on a day with existing records brings the `record show page`
   + pop up a bootstrap modal with the record
   + show the record next to / below the calendar
   ? (do not know how to put info related to clicked record in modal)

+- something wrong with the automatching colour scheme...

 - in the new form, thinking about providing a list of colours instead of using minicolors

 - in the new form, need to think about the logic to limit the number of added fields